(1,1) almost L-space knots: Proof of the main theorem

-We prove claim \eqref{it:kj2} by considering the Hendricks-Manolescu's involution $\iota$ on $\CFKi(K_j).$ Since $\iota$ is a skew-filtered, grading-preserving chain map that squares to the Sarkar map, up to filtered homotopy equivalent one may take $\iota$ to send $y_0 \mapsto y_0 + U^{-1}x_0$ and $x_2 \mapsto x_2 + y_0$ , and to be reflection about the line $i=j$ for every other element.
-(This is essentially the same computation as those in~\cite[Section 8]{involutive}.)
+We prove claim \eqref{it:kj2} by considering the Hendricks-Manolescu's involution $\iota$ on $\CFKi(K_j).$ Since $\iota$ is a skew-filtered, grading-preserving chain map that squares to the Sarkar{'s basepoint pushing} map{~\cite{Sarkarmovingbasepoint}}, up to filtered homotopy {equivalence} one may take $\iota$ to send $y_0 \mapsto y_0 + U^{-1}x_0$ and $x_2 \mapsto x_2 + y_0{,}$ and to be reflection about the line $i=j$ for every other element.
+(This is essentially the same computation as those given in the proof of~\cite[Proposition 8.1]{involutive}.)